-Despite our poor timing to see the falls, we were still impressed with the town itself and with the massive, sheer mountain cliffs pressing down on all sides.
+Despite our poor timing to see the falls, we were still impressed with the town of Lauterbrunnen itself and with the massive, sheer mountain cliffs pressing down on all sides.

 As it grew dark, we neared the end of our road, which dead-ended at a secluded hilltop hotel beneath the towering peaks.

-We threw the ball for Touille for a bit in the fading light, popped into the restaurant for coffee, then bade the beautiful, rugged mountains of Grindelwald farewell.
+We threw the ball for our dog Touille for a bit in the fading light, popped into the restaurant for coffee, then bade the beautiful, rugged mountains of Grindelwald farewell.